 It is easy to get caught up in the hectic routine of everyday living and forget to express our appreciation to our partner in life.
 Take a moment to think about the person who you share your thoughts, emotions, heart, and sexual juices with.
 When was the last time you really felt gratitude for him or her?
-One of the most common mistakes we can make in relationships is, we assume our partner knows how grateful we are to have them in our lives.
+One of the most common mistakes we can make in relationships is, that we assume our partner knows how grateful we are to have them in our lives.
 The problem with this is, if we don’t tell them or show them we’re grateful, how will they know?
-Some of us have stopped being consciously aware in our lives.

-We have turned on the autopilot and are merely drifting.
+In many instances, we have turned on the autopilot and are merely drifting through our lives without truly appreciating how special our partner is.
 Our brains and bodies have become so familiar with our routine that we put little thought or attention into our partner in life.
-Our minds are usually busy making lists, recalling events of the day, or thinking ahead, so we’ve stopped being consciously aware of our partners feelings and needs.
+Our minds are usually busy making lists, recalling events of the day, or thinking ahead, so we’ve stopped being consciously aware of our partner’s feelings and needs.
 However, having an increased awareness of gratitude can have a wonderful effect on our relationship.

 There is evidence that when we share our gratitude, whether in kindness, words, or gifts, we nurture our relationship and it makes our bond stronger.
 We get closer to our partner by expressing and displaying our gratitude.
 Knowing this, it makes perfect sense that we need to explore how we can convey our appreciation on a regular basis.
 While there is nothing wrong with expressing our gratitude by saying, “thanks a lot,” or “nice work,” these expressions of gratitude are often taken for granted and seldom convey the message as powerfully as we should.
 One way we can verbally express our appreciation in a manner that will foster connection in our relationship is by including three things in our expression: (1) observation, (2) feeling, and (3) need.